Constraints on the transition redshift from the calibrated Gamma-ray Burst $E_{\rm p}$-$E_{\rm iso}$ correlation: Model-independent calibration of the Amati relation through B ezier polynomials

-In this new era of precision cosmology, we expect the improvement in both the quantity and quality of data.
-Hence to explore the effect of a large number of data points, we simulate the Hubble data as suggested by \citet{2011ApJ...730...74M} in the redshift range $0 < z < 2$.
-Below, the steps of this simulation are briefly outlined. \begin{itemize} \item[1.]
+Finally, the total covariance in Eq.~\eqref{eq:Covtot} can be used to attach the errors to OHD measurements and to build up simulated larger OHD catalogs, following the steps briefly outlined below. \begin{itemize} \item[1.]
 First, we choose the flat $\Lambda$CDM model as a fiducial model with matter density parameter $\Omega_{\rm m0} = 0.3153\pm0.0073$ and Hubble constant $H_0 = (67.36\pm0.54)$~km/s/Mpc \citep{Planck2018}. \item[2.]
 Next, we define the deviation $\Delta H$ between the simulated and the fiducial Hubble data points, \emph{i.e.},